 Barbara: Right.
 Well, how can I get the names of those doctors again?

-Jackie: We'll be putting them out in a doctor referral network through up with you.
+Jackie: We'll be putting them out in a doctor referral network through PEER-trainer and through a couple things.
+So we'll be sure to follow up with you.